Dates For Your Diary

 I would like to thank you for all the replies I have received in relation to my last newsletter.
 I have got the feeling that some people when they are being tested feel that the pressure sometimes gets to them.
 Some of the comments were that candidates were asked to use radios or perhaps look for the examiners indicators for directions or asked questions on Roadcraft prior to the ride.
 I also got positive replies when candidates stated the examiner treated the test just as a normal ride out.
 I will bring your comments up at next month’s regional coordinators meeting to see if we can try to get a more standardised test procedure.
 I did not receive any negative comments from people who had done the car test?

-I also had comments about the need to make progress, I think that an advanced driver/rider should be able to make progress but at the same time a driver/rider may decide for themselves what speed they wish to travel at (within the speed limit).
+comments about the need to make progress, I think that an advanced driver/rider should be able to make progress but at the same time a driver/rider may decide for themselves what speed they wish to travel at (within the speed limit).
 The speed limit is not a target.
 As an examiner I would expect a candidate to be able to safely achieve the speed limit when it is suitable.
 Also remember being skilful is also evident at slow speeds?
 I think this issue of progress will continue to be interpreted in many different ways.

 I attended the Wiltshire group to see the good work they are doing with the skill share events that they provide for the public on Saturday mornings for both cars and bikes.
 The groups chair Bob Fram was particularly interesting to talk to as he has a very good knowledge of the science of motorcycle control and is very good at explaining it in simple terms.